 Principles

-When we took over the specific mission, we discussed which principles the trip will be based on. Τo achieve innovation and at the same time stimulate the interest of the participants, we decided that we must forget what we know so far about Jerusalem, a thought that of its motion refers to Socrates Paradox "I know that I know nothing."
+When we took over the specific mission, we discussed which principles the trip will be based on. Τo achieve innovation and at the same time stimulate the interest of the participants, we decided that we must forget what we know so far about Jerusalem, a thought that of its motion refers to Socrates Paradox "All that know is that I know nothing."
 In other words, Socrates believes himself to be wiser than those he speaks to because, unlike them, he admits his ignorance(Jack Maden, 2020).

 Besides, during the tour and to achieve the best knowledge, we decided to adopt the Socratic method of dialogue: a form of argumentative dialogue that uses incisive questioning to stimulate critical thinking and draw out presuppositions.
 That's why we made a great effort to formulate a unique research question.